 Designated Villain: Johnny Dakota.
 The popular handsome teen star went to Bayside to shoot an anti-drug commercial.
-He was nothing but nice to everyone he met, bailed Zack out of trouble and invited the whole gang to a party at his apartment.
-Johnny turned out to be a pot smoker and invited the gang to join in on the fun, they enacted Disproportionate Retribution on him and ratted on him, got him fired from the anti-drug ad and shunned him.
-All because he wanted to make some new friends.
+He was nothing but nice to everyone he met, bailed Zack out of trouble, and invited the whole gang to a party at his apartment.
+Johnny turned out to be a pot smoker and invited Kelly to join in on the fun.
+As a result, the gang enacted Disproportionate Retribution on him by shunning and ratting him out, which got Johnny fired from the anti-drug ad.
+All this because he wanted to make some new friends.

 Ensemble Darkhorse: Zack in Good Morning, Miss Bliss and Kelly and Screech in the Saved by the Bell proper.